Electric car charging cables and plugs explained

 CCS1 A CCS1 plug for charging an EV with DC power.
 Up to 350 kW North America

 CCS2 A CCS2 plug for charging an EV with DC power.
-Up to 350 kW Europe
+Up to 350 kW UK and the rest of Europe

 CHAdeMO A CHAdeMO plug for charging an EV with DC power.
 Up to 200 kW Japan